 There are a few ways to do this, it can be simple, comparing vacation and health insurance benefits.
 If you will go to college and getting work to pay for it, you can include that too.
 This should be 0 if you do not achieve this educational goal.

 On Health insurance estimations.
-I’ve found that the best workers have health insurance benefits that value approx ~$6000/yr.
-If you are too lazy and cant go to healthcare.gov and find out how much your health insurance is, you can use a number less than $6000.
-This is approx what people say ‘fantastic health insurance’ but this is still an estimation.
-A ‘good’ health insurance plan may save you closer to ~$3000/year.
+I’ve found that the best possible health insurance benefit covers everything, worst case ~$9500/yr single, $25,000/yr family.
+However more reasonably your entire family wont be hitting the max out of pocket each year and this is more like $6600 benefit for a family.
+If you cant be bothered to go to healthcare.gov and find out how much your health insurance is, you can estimate a number less than $6000.
+Most people with ‘good’ health insurance plan may save you closer to ~$3000/year vs healthcare.gov.

 You can include drive time and gas.
 This would raise your expected ~40 hour/week workload and reducing your $/hr accordingly.

 Gas costs can be calculated/estimated to factor an additional expense for distance.

 Could you factor in job security?
 A contract job has a higher risk of losing employment.
 For example, a GM employee or contract worker has a ’15’ percent chance of being cut.
 Should you factor this into a job at GM?
 These are your decisions to make rational job choices.

 Here is an example to show the possible complexities of this calculation.
 This could be simpler for your own life.
 Adjusted $/hr = (All Compensation – All Expenses)/Total Time working+ commuting.

 Data and situations are not perfect.
 Instead of an easy ‘fill in’ the blank, you should consider your situation and put numbers to it.
 Reminder that this is a multi-thousand dollar per year decision.